Focus on the problem, not on the solution: Demystifying software architecture

 At the time there was a lot of “design is subjective”, “design is a matter of taste” bullshit going around.
 I disagreed.
 There are better and worse designs.
 These criteria aren’t perfect, but they serve to sort out some of the obvious crap and (importantly) you can evaluate them right now.
 The real criteria for quality of design, “minimizes cost (including the cost of delay) and maximizes benefit over the lifetime of the software,” can only be evaluated post hoc, and even then any evaluation will be subject to a large bag full of cognitive biases.
 Kent Beck

 One of the steps that makes a quality upgrade in the career of a software engineer is the use of design patterns.
-When you start reading about paradigms like SOLID, DRY, sophisticated design patterns like the ones exposed on the Design Patterns by the GangOfFour, or about anti-patterns like STUPID you want to somehow apply them the more, the better.
+When you start reading about paradigms like SOLID, DRY, sophisticated design patterns like the ones exposed in the Design Patterns by the GangOfFour, or anti-patterns like STUPID you want to somehow apply them the more, the better.
 In addition, there is a certain aura about those software engineers who use these patterns, being almost like irrefutable knowledge.

 It makes no sense to discard this knowledge at all, but might be good to demystify it.
 It’s useful to solve many complex problems, but let me change the perspective thinking on what we want to achieve and not how we want to resolve it.